50% OFF On Grammarly Premium

 Importance of Direct Characterization

-• Get to know characters quickly and efficiently: When an author directly tells the reader about a character’s traits, it can help the reader to quickly form a mental image of the character and to understand their motivations.
+• Get to know characters quickly and efficiently: When an author directly tells the reader about a character’s traits, it can help the reader to form a mental image of the character quickly and to understand their motivations.

 • Understand complex characters: Direct characterization can be used to reveal complex characters who have both positive and negative traits.
 This helps the reader to understand the character’s motivations and to predict how they might behave in different situations.